Tennessee Public Intoxication Laws

 A Tennessee court overturned the public intoxication conviction of a man who was arrested for arguing loudly outside his own house after midnight, in part because the man was in the proximity of his home and no one else was present.
 Although he was technically outside his private space, he was not "in public" because no one else was present and his conduct did not affect anyone else.

-Where a peacefully intoxicated person, who is conscious and coherent, passes the time staring at the stars from a park bench, she is not publicly intoxicated under Tennessee law.
+A peacefully intoxicated person, who is conscious and coherent and passes the time staring at the stars from a park bench, is not violating Tennessee's public intoxication law.
 A Memphis police officer described in court a man he had arrested on a public intoxication charge as "obviously intoxicated in public" with "glassy eyes and slurred speech."
 Although the man had admitted to consuming several alcoholic beverages, he won a reversal of his conviction because a videotape showed that he had a normal gait, did not slur his words, did not have glassy eyes, and did not otherwise appear drunk.
 Merely being drunk, but in control and posing no danger to others, is not against the law in Tennessee.

 Not Unreasonably Annoying Others